kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 When designing the `InPlace` update strategy, we want to reuse the infrastructures controlling Pod rollout.
 We apply the changes to the PVCs before we set new `controller-revision-hash` label.
 New invariance established about PVCs:
-If the Pod has revision A label, all its PVCs are either not existing yet, or updated to revision A.
+If the Pod has revision A label, all its PVCs are either not existing yet, or updated to revision A and ready.

 We introduce `controller-revision-hash` label on PVCs to:
 * Record where have progressed, to ensure each PVC is only updated once per rollout.